jessgusclark/hello-world-npm/README.md

 # Hello World NPM!

-An NPM package that creates a Hello World React Component.
+An NPM package that creates a Hello World React Component!!

 ## Use